Microsoft-community/Community-website/wiki/installing-and-updating-drivers.md

 1. Open Settings through the start menu or by pressing <kbd>Win</kbd> + <kbd>I</kbd>.

-2. Go to Update & security (on Windows 10) or Windows Update (on Windows 11).
+2. Go to Update & Security (on Windows 10) or Windows Update (on Windows 11).

 3. Click on “Check for Updates” or "Download & Install Updates".